Have you ever had an annoyingly long layover? Or got to the airport way too early? Or just felt like you could really, REALLY use a nap?

-Inside the Napcab
+Inside the Napcabs

-The cab holds a single bed, a small desk and enough space to comfortably lay out a large suitcase.
-The window on the door has pull down blinds that completely block out exterior light (and, as far as I could tell, don’t show silhouettes of passing people).
+The cab holds a single bed, a small desk, and enough space to comfortably lay out a large suitcase.
+The window on the door has pull-down blinds that completely block out exterior light (and, as far as I could tell, don’t show silhouettes of passing people).
 On the desk, there’s an ethernet connection for your computer and a lightning charger for iPhones.

-The bed is made with a pillow and pillow case, fitted sheet and a thin duvet.
+The bed is made with a pillow and pillowcase, fitted sheet, and a thin duvet.
 These are changed between uses (the pod even locks itself so you can’t accidentally booked one that hasn’t been cleaned yet).

-At the foot of the bed, there’s a built in screen that allows you to control the room.
-You can play music, control the lighting (although the pods never get completely dark, so bring an eye mask if you need darkness to sleep), put on TV or movies, check flight information and even set an alarm clock.
+At the foot of the bed, there’s a built-in screen that allows you to control the room.
+You can play music, control the lighting (although the pods never get completely dark, so bring an eye mask if you need darkness to sleep), put on TV or movies, check flight information, and even set an alarm clock.